На русском языке

 ~dH= \delta Q + V dP + \sum_i \mu_i dN_i + \delta A' .

-Gibbs free energy and its increment:
+Gibbs free energy and its increment are:

 ~G=U+PV-TS,